panibillo/MNcwi/README.md

 * ftplib
 * zipfile

-This project is tested on Windows 10
+This project is tested on Windows 10 and Ubuntu 20.04

 ### Installing